© 2005 - 2017

 Corey Lee Wieneke was born March 25, 1970 in Muscatine, Iowa, the son of James and Susan Winfield Wieneke.
 He was a 1988 graduate of West Liberty High School, where he played center on the football team that made it to the Class AA semifinals.

-He was employed as a bartender at Wink’s Tap in West Liberty for several years.
+He worked as a bartender at Wink’s Tap in West Liberty for several years.

 Friends gathered from 2 – 8 p.m.
 Thursday, Oct.
 15, at the West Liberty Chapel of the Barker Funeral Home, where a Christian Wake service was held at 7:30 p.m.